huebicode/leveldb-parser/README.md

 # LevelDB Parser

-This project is part of my Master’s thesis in *Digital forensics* at *Hochschule Albstadt-Sigmaringen*, Germany, which involves developing a parser for LevelDB.
+This project is part of my master’s thesis in digital forensics at *Hochschule Albstadt-Sigmaringen*, Germany, which involves developing a parser for LevelDB.
 The final thesis will be uploaded here after completion.

 ## Project Goal